 module.exports = FileProcessorAdapter;

-This approach mirrors the behavior provided by Node’s util.promisify but keeps adaptation logic explicit and testable3.
+This mirrors Node’s util.promisify behavior but keeps adaptation logic explicit and testable3.

 Using the adapter in application code